rikosintie/JNCIA/README.md

 commit
 ```

-Then use your ssh client to log in using:
+Then use your ssh client to log in:
 ```
 ssh root@<IP Address> -p <port in the email>
 ```